PeterPawn/YourFritz/reported_threats/796851/README.md

 No CVE ID requested, mitre.org will even not provide IDs for AVM's products any longer.

-## Description / Exploitation if the vulnerability
+## Description / Exploitation of the vulnerability

 In newer versions AVM has invented one more opportunity to send unattended e-mails (they're using the good genuine-german term "Push Services" for this - but I've no idea, who's the "pusher" and if he really could have an interrelation to drug trafficking here) and one condition triggering such a message is an upcoming firmware update (automatically and unattended or manually from a online source or a provided file).